About the

 God Osiris then adopted the role of "God of the under world and judge of the dead.
 At

-the end of the tale Horus (god of
+the end of the tale Horus (

 ) grows up to avenges his father by defeating